-(1) In Example 2.5 we saw that (almost all) of the key in a substitution cipher can be deduced from a sufficiently long ciphertext.
-So the substitution cipher is broken by a known ciphertext attack.
+- In Example 2.5 we saw that (almost all) of the key in a substitution cipher can be deduced from a sufficiently long ciphertext.
+So the substitution cipher is broken by a known ciphertext attack. - (2) All the cryptosystems so far are broken by a chosen plaintext attack.
+By the general version of Example 4.4, the affine cipher requires two choices of plaintext, and by Question 4 on Sheet 2, the substitution cipher and the Vigenère cipher just one.

-- (2) All the cryptosystems so far are broken by a chosen plaintext attack.
-By the general version of Example 4.4, the affine cipher requires two choices of plaintext, and by Question 4 on Sheet 1, the substitution cipher and the Vigenère cipher just one.
-Exercise: How many does the numeric one-time pad require? - (3) Later in the course we will see modern stream and block ciphers where it is believed to be computationally hard to find the key even allowing unlimited choices of plaintexts in a chosen plaintext attack.
+Exercise: How many chosen plaintexts does it take to break the numeric one-time pad?

+(3) In Parts B and C we will see modern stream and block ciphers where it is believed to be computationally hard to find the key even allowing unlimited choices of plaintexts in a chosen plaintext attack.